-SuperDaughter Day is an annual, not-for-profit, International Day of the Girl event hosted by WORK180.
+SuperDaughter Day is an annual International Day of the Girl event hosted by WORK180.

-Girls aged 5-12 years old become Superheroes along with the parents, exploring the exciting world of STEM (science, technology, engineering, maths).
-The girls also meet some amazing female role models in tech, whilst enjoying delicious cupcakes and a goodie bag to take home!
+Girls aged 5-12 years old become Superheroes along with their parents, exploring the exciting world of STEM (science, technology, engineering, maths).
+The girls also meet some amazing women role models in tech, whilst enjoying delicious cupcakes and a goodie bag to take home!

 Despite a huge growth in IT jobs, women account for only 16% of tech roles and the percentage of female tech grads has also been in decline since 1989.

 SuperDaughter Day was created to counteract gender stereotypes which are formed in children as young as 6 years old and to encourage young girls to explore STEM in a fun environment.

 - 94% of parents have indicated their daughters have an increased interest in STEM after SDD

 - 93% of parents have indicated they are more likely to encourage girls participation in STEM after SDD

 - 49% of girls who attended SDD had none to very little previous knowledge of STEM